richxprams/richxprams/README.md

 🧟 &nbsp;About Me

-- 🧑‍💻 &nbsp; Also known as Kharis and I'm Fulltime researcher.
+- 🧑‍💻 &nbsp; Also known as Prams and I'm Fulltime researcher.
 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
 - 🧑‍🚀 &nbsp; Also learning solidity, smart contract and blockchain.
 - 🎓 &nbsp; Studying Computer Science & Engineering at University of Indonesia.